Willem Baarda: Honours and recognition

 In 2004, during the symposium De aarde op maat marking 125 years of the Netherlands Geodetic Commission, the biennial Prof. Baarda Lecture was established, and a bronze bust of Baarda was unveiled in his honour.

 Later years and death

 Even after his retirement in 1982, Baarda continued to contribute to the field.
 Until late 2004, he was active in discussions on the revision of the Rijksdriehoeksmeting and the Normaal Amsterdams Peil, critically examining the use of the geoid and the accuracy of GPS-derived heights.

-He died on 2 January 2005, aged 87.
-He was remembered as a brilliant scientist and a unique personality whose work left a permanent mark on modern geodesy.
+He died on 2 January 2005 in Delft, aged 87.